Cyber Security Insurance for Small Business

 Regulatory Defense Cost Reimbursement covers the expenses you may have when you are investigating a security breach.
 It can also cover expenses for attorneys and consultants if they are needed to respond to regulatory inquiries.

-In a data breach, it is important to tell your customers and partners when they might have been affected.
-If you know when customer information was exposed, then you should notify them within 30 days.
-This will help rebuild trust from your industry and from customers.
+It is important to tell your customers and partners when they might have been affected by a data breach.
+If you know when customer information was exposed, you should notify them within 30 days.
+This will help rebuild trust in your industry and with customers.

 The need for Data Breach Insurance

-When you think something has happened or is happening to your data, you should call your cyber liability insurance company.
+You should contact your cyber liability insurance company immediately if you suspect that something has happened or is happening to your data.
 They will investigate what happened and tell people if their information was hacked.
-They can also stop any bad things that happen to the data, like deleting it.
+They can also prevent any negative events that may occur to the data, such as deletion.
+Cyber insurance for small business can help protect your exposure to a data breach potential.

-When you think about cyber liability insurance coverage for your business, it is important to remember that many policies come with limits on reimbursement for expenses related to regulatory defense, cyber extortion response and notification expenses.
+When considering cyber liability insurance coverage for your business, it is important to remember that many policies limit reimbursement for expenses related to regulatory defense, cyber extortion response, and notification.

-You must buy coverage that is big enough to protect your business from theft or loss of important data.
-Your company may need a policy with different types of insurance coverages, such as commercial crime coverage if you have a state requirement, or employment practices liability coverage if you do background checks on employees.
+You must buy extensive coverage to protect your business from theft or loss of important data.
+Your company may need a policy with different insurance coverages, such as commercial crime coverage if your state requires it or employment practices liability coverage if you conduct background checks on employees.

-If you have any questions about cyber security insurance policies for your small business, contact the local branch of the agent.
-They can help you understand how much protection is available under the different policy options offered by most carriers.
+If you have any questions about cyber security insurance policies for your small business, please feel free to contact the agent’s local branch.
+They can help you understand the availability of protection under most carriers’ different policy options.

 Cyber Liability Insurance

-Small businesses are 2x more likely to have a cybersecurity breach than larger firms.
+Small businesses are twice as likely to experience a cybersecurity breach as larger firms.
 A survey by Beazley says that small businesses are more likely to have had a cybersecurity breach in the past year.

-A company needs to have cyber liability insurance before it is attacked.
+A company needs to have cyber liability insurance for small business before it is attacked.
 It can happen to a big company or a small one, but it’s best not to take the risk.

 Check out our other insurance: